60dimension/IELTS-Vocabularies/Vocabulary02.md

 The volcano threw new showers of magma and ash into the air.

-The soil sticks to the blade and blocks the plow.
+The soil sticks to the blade and blocks the plough.

 Malaysia and Indonesia rely on open markets for forest and fishery products.
 Conversely, some Asian countries are highly protectionist.

 Is the bear market in equity over?

-At times they have been shamefully neglected.
+At times, they have been shamefully neglected.

 Such a view rests on a number of incorrect assumptions.